ReptilePvP/LossPRO/References.md

 6. The confirmation screen shows a formatted summary of the entry
 7. Logs can be viewed, sorted, and navigated by pages
 8. Optional webhook integration for remote logging
+9. Display brightness can be adjusted and saved in settings
+10. Each screen uses dedicated variables to prevent memory conflicts

 ## Technical Implementation Details
 - Touch coordinates are properly mapped to the screen